-If you’ve ever wished to go to China and study kung fu or Wing Chun, I hope my experience helps you.
-Even if you don’t speak the language, I have a few tips that can ease your way.
+If you ever wish to study kung fu or Wing Chun in China, I hope my experience helps you.
+Even if you don’t speak the language, I have some tips to ease your way.

-Wing Chun Was Not Part of the Plan —
+Heading to China, Wing Chun Was Not Part of the Plan

 Shame on me, but I headed to China – Zong Guo (中国) – to take care of some business and personal matters.
 Since I figured I had a tight schedule, I didn’t even bother to look for a Wing Chun school near where I was staying.

 You can find airline tickets and book hotels online.
-Plan ahead for best prices.
+Plan ahead for the best prices.
 Most travel sites have a notification service.
-You plug in your destination, and you get emailed when special prices comes up.
+You plug in your destination and get emailed when special prices come up.

 I found this Wing Chun school by accident.

-When was the last time you paid attention to a poster or other advertising when you were on the move and focused on something else?
-I almost never do… but things happen for a reason.
+When did you last pay attention to a poster or other advertising when you were on the move and focused on something else?
+I almost never do, but things happen for a reason.

 My friend caught a glimpse of a poster that advertised Wing Chun classes!

 This place was right around the corner from me in Chengdu, Sichuan – the heart of western China, bordering Tibet.
 We got the contact details for later.

 [You can contact this Wing Chun kwoon here]